Today, I want to share a valuable business idea with you. It comes from a conversation between Steve Jobs and Nike’s CEO.

 One of the cornerstones of Apple’s success, is their decision to focus on a small number of products, which they excel at.
-They pour all their considerable expertise into creating market-leading products, which hundreds of millions of people buy and love.
+They pour all their considerable expertise and huge resources into creating market-leading products, which hundreds of millions of people buy and love.

-Here’s a wonderful example of what I mean.
-Nike CEO, Mark Parker, talked to Steve Jobs on the phone, shortly after becoming Nike’s CEO:
+Nike CEO, Mark Parker, talked to Steve Jobs on the phone, shortly after Parker became Nike’s CEO:

 “Do you have any advice?”
 Parker asked Jobs.
 “Well, just one thing,” said Jobs.
 “Nike makes some of the best products in the world.
 Products that you lust after.
 But you also make a lot of crap.
 Just get rid of the crappy stuff and focus on the good stuff.”
 Parker said Jobs paused and Parker filled the quiet with a chuckle.
 But Jobs didn’t laugh.
 He was serious.
 “He was absolutely right,” said Parker.”